DillonWall/Freecell/README.md

 # Freecell

 ## Overview
-This program allows the user to play the game Freecell.
+This program is an implementation of the game Freecell.

 The game consists of a Play area, Free cell area, and Home area.